clojure-emacs/orchard/README.md

 * `"-Dorchard.initialize-cache.silent=true"` (default: `true`)
   * if `false`, the _class info cache_ initialization may print warnings (possibly spurious ones).

+## Tests and formatting

+To run the CI tasks locally use:

+`make test cljfmt kondo eastwood`

 ## History